-If the demand on the processes is steady and predictable then things are much easier to control and manage.
+If the demand for the processes is steady and predictable, then things are much easier to control and manage.

 How can we reduce this Mura (unevenness) and level production?
 Most companies have a reasonably predictable demand when taken over a period of time, even allowing for those companies with seasonal fluctuations.
 We need to smooth this demand to our processes to try to reduce the fluctuations that they see.

-So for instance if your demand is 200 on Monday, 100 on Tuesday, just 50 on Wednesday and Thursday and 100 again on Friday, your average demand is 100, this is the rate at which you want to produce, not have everyone working like mad on Monday and relaxing in the middle of the week.
+So, for instance, if your demand is 200 on Monday, 100 on Tuesday, just 50 on Wednesday and Thursday and 100 again on Friday, your average demand is 100; this is the rate at which you want to produce.
+You don't want everyone working like mad on Monday and relaxing in the middle of the week.

-We need to look at something called the Takt time, this is the period of time in which each new product needs to be produced.
-We do not need to rush to produce parts as quickly as we can, just produce at the rate that the customer demands, any faster is just putting unnecessary strain on the system.
+We need to look at something called the Takt time; this is the period of time in which each new product needs to be produced.
+We do not need to rush to produce parts as quickly as we can; we just produce at the rate that the customer demands.
+Any faster is just putting unnecessary strain on the system.

 So in the above example, starting with a finished stock of 100 units, we can level production and produce at 100 units per day, everyone knowing precisely what is required and demand smooth and relaxed each day, not panic one day and relaxed the next.